We’re here to help

 After the tensile test, the data can be plotted on a graph to show the stress-strain curve.

-A stress/strain curve shows the relationship between the stress and strain on a material.
+A stress/strain curve shows the relationship between the engineering stress and engineering strain on a material.

 This curve is important as it will help designers understand how their product behaves when force is applied to it.